-One of the biggest issues with writing UAT test cases, is knowing where to start and insisting on using the software.
-The fact is, you do not need access to Ivanti Service Manager (ISM, powered by HEAT IT Service Management) and in fact it is encouraged not to use ISM at all when devising UAT Test Scripts.
+One of the biggest issues with writing UAT test cases, is knowing where to start and insisting on building your test script around the software.
+The fact is, you do not need access to Ivanti Service Manager (ISM, powered by HEAT IT Service Management) and it is actually encouraged not to use ISM at all when devising UAT Test Scripts.

 Writing UAT Test Scripts for ISM HEAT is not unlike writing a letter to a long lost friend.
 At first you don’t know where to start, the first few words are tough to get out.
 But as you start writing, and you focus on the subject matter, the words turn into sentences, paragraphs, and pages.

 Same goes for UAT Test Cases.
 Start simple, and remember, it’s about defining test cases for day-to-day job functions, not system testing of software, features, or functionality.

 - Test Script Case Subject | What are we validating?

 - Test Script Case Details | Optional if you need to expand on the subject at hand

 - Subject Matter Experts | Who is validating?

 - Input Steps | What are the steps, think SOP, that testers need to take to carry out the test

 - Input Data | Sample test data and supporting artifacts

 - Expected Results | What is the expected output?